How the principles of philosophy can be applied to our everyday conversations

 A: Democracy is hard.
 It demands that we accept results with which we don’t agree.
 A philosophical education provides at least three elements essential for a healthy democracy.
 First, it teaches the rules for rational discourse.
 It teaches what it is for an argument to be a good argument, what it is to rationally provide reasons in support of some claim.
 Second, philosophy teaches a respect for language and meaning.
 For almost any debate you see online, there is simply no fact of the matter about what is being disputed.
 Words you continually see, like ‘liberal’, ‘conservative’, ‘socialist’, ‘communist’, ‘pro-life’, ‘pro-choice’, are thrown around without anyone getting clarification about what they mean.
 I’m not saying people using these words do not know what the words mean, although that is also often the case, but that people using these words often don’t know what they mean by those words when they use them.
 And so, as best as I can tell, most of those “shouting” the loudest on social media don’t know what they are arguing for or against; they literally do not know what they are talking about.
 Finally, and perhaps most importantly, philosophy teaches a kind of humility.
 Every philosopher, and every philosophy student, has been forced by reason to change their mind.
 That kind of humility – and I’ll be the first to admit that philosophers tend not to be, in many other respects, very humble – has played a central role in philosophy since its beginning.
 I think, too, that kind of humility, an openness to the possibility that you are mistaken, is an essential component of rational and civil discourse.

-Tags: Research Community and Outreach Philosophy
+Tags: Research Community, Outreach and Engagement Philosophy